King Abdullah University of Science and Technology: Postgraduate programs

-Master's

-The Master of Science (M.S.) program at KAUST can be taken in one of the 16 available disciplines.
+The Master of Science (M.S.) program at KAUST can be taken in one of the available disciplines.
 It is expected that students complete the degree in 18 months and may be completed with or without a thesis component.

 Admission to the M.S. program requires the satisfactory completion of an undergraduate science degree in a relevant or related area, such as engineering, mathematics or the physical, chemical and biological sciences.

-Doctor of Philosophy

-The Doctor of Philosophy (Ph.D.) program at KAUST can be taken in one of the 16 available disciplines.
+The Doctor of Philosophy (Ph.D.) program at KAUST can be taken in one of the available disciplines.
 It typically takes three to four years to complete.

 Admission to the Ph.D. program requires the satisfactory completion of a master's degree in science in a relevant or related area, such as engineering, mathematics or the physical, chemical and biological sciences.

-M.S. / Ph.D.
-Program

 The M.S./Ph.D. program allows students to apply for the Ph.D. program after completing a bachelor's degree.
 The program typically takes four to five years to complete.

-Postgraduate Diploma

-KAUST offers a one-year Postgraduate Diploma in Digital Industrial Design, Physical Science and Engineering, and Bioscience.
+KAUST offers a one-year postgraduate diploma in Digital Industrial Design, Physical Science and Engineering, and Bioscience.
 Each program is made up of soft skill, experimental, theoretical and entrepreneurship courses as well as a capstone experience.